 To build a successful business, it is important to gather useful insights through market research.
 More than anything else, carrying out market research helps you to collect necessary information and make the right business decisions with regard to market segmentation and product differentiation.

-In this article, we will share sample questionnaires for different types of market research; specifically product, client, and customer market researches.
+In this article, we will share sample questionnaires for different types of market research; specifically product, client, and customer market research.
 We will also show you how to use Formplus to create a simple online research questionnaire in no time.

 Market research is the process of gathering valuable information about the needs of your target market, consumer behaviors, and market challenges.
 Conducting market research helps you to determine the feasibility of a product or service before its introduction to the market.